-Dance to Gangnam Style
+Dance to ‘Gangnam Style’

-Right outside of Gangnam Station Exit 5 is a tribute to the onetime most popular song in the world: Gangnam Style by PSY.
-Gangnam Style received more than one billion views on YouTube and counting.
-Here, tourists and locals can get on stage and record themselves dancing to Gangnam Style while the music plays on loop in the background – a must if you’re hitting this section of the capital.
+Right outside of Gangnam Station Exit 5 is a tribute to ‘Gangnam Style’ by PSY, once the most popular song in the world.
+‘Gangnam Style’ received more than three billion views on YouTube, and that number is still rising.
+Here, tourists and locals can get on stage and record themselves dancing to ‘Gangnam Style’ while the music plays on loop in the background.
+A must-visit if you’re hitting this section of the capital.

-Shop until you Drop
+Shop until you drop

 Visit SM, JYP, or CUBE